 The study concludes that both sides mutually depend on each other, they lend credibility to their extremist narratives and legitimise their actions.
 The study demonstrates that anti-Muslim prejudices and rhetoric play into the hands of Islamist and racist fanatics, who want to divide our societies.
 Islamist radicalisation, anti-Muslim racism and anti-Semitism have to be thought and confronted together.
 Many civil society organisations have already reckoned, internalised and acted on this.
 But in the public debate, there remains the idea that right-wing anti-Muslim extremists are the counter-weight to radical Islamists.
 This is untrue: Both have much in common and threaten open societies.

 The study was co-authored by Maik Fielitz, Julia Ebner, Jakob Guhl and Matthias Quent and received funding from the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
 Along with further material for researchers and practitioners, it is available in German and English here for download:

 You can also download the pdf version of the report directly here:

-Mr. Maik Fielitz is an Early Career Researcher Fellow at CARR, and a Research Associate at the Jena Institute for Democracy and Civil Society.
+Mr. Maik Fielitz is a Doctoral Fellow at CARR, and a Research Associate at the Jena Institute for Democracy and Civil Society.
 See his profile at:

 ©Maik Fieliz.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).